 The holes are nicely implemented.
 The edges are nicely rounded so they really kind of disappear once you've grabbed a hold of this mouse.
 As this kind of design becomes more and more common this question gets asked less and less, but the answer to 'will an ultra light mouse make me a better gamer' is 'no'.
 No mouse will make you a better gamer in an instant.
 If this mouse suits your grip and you prefer your mouse to be as light as possible you'll undoubtedly perform better overall once you've gotten used to it but there's no quick and easy fix to become a better aimer/gamer.

-What we have here is a medium sized ergonomic mouse with a pretty safe shape for medium sized hands.
-The flare out at the back means that it’s gonna be awkward for people with small or really large hands but if you’re not one of those this should be fine for most grip styles.
+What we have here is a medium sized ergonomic mouse with a rather safe shape (if you don't mind that curve at the left back) for medium sized hands.
+The flare out at the back means that it's gonna be awkward for people with small or really large hands but if you're not one of those this should be fine for most grip styles.
 Fingertip grippers who like to hold the mouse close to the back may want to look out here, as the uneven and pretty wide back may cause issues with your grip/aim.
 Palm grippers who like a pronounced hump towards the back may also want to look elsewhere, but for everyone else this will be a great fit, provided you like this sort of shape.

 Conclusion & Recommendation